Tail-GAN: Learning to Simulate Tail Risk Scenarios

 \end{itemize}

 {Figure \ref{fig:synthetic_tail_ar5} shows the empirical quantile function of the strategy PnLs evaluated with price scenarios sampled from {\TGAN-Raw}, {\TGAN-Static}, {\TGAN}, and WGAN.
 The testing strategies are, from left to right (in Figure \ref{fig:synthetic_tail_ar5}), static single-asset portfolio (buy-and-hold strategy), single-asset mean-reversion strategy and single-asset trend-following strategy.
-We only demonstrate here the performance of the AR(1) model, and the results for other assets are provided in Figure \ref{fig:synthetic_tail} in Appendix \ref{app:supply_results}.\footnote{We observe from Figure \ref{fig:synthetic_tail} that for other input scenarios such Gaussian, AR(1), and GARCH(1,1), WGAN is able to generate scenarios that match the tail risk characteristics of benchmark trading strategies.} In each subfigure, we compare the rank-frequency distribution of strategy PnLs evaluated with input price scenario (in blue), three {\TGAN} simulators (in orange, red and green, resp.), and WGAN (in purple).
-Based on the results depicted in Figure \ref{fig:synthetic_tail_ar5}, we conclude that } \begin{itemize} \itemsep0em \item All three variants of {\TGAN} are able to capture the tail properties of the static single-asset portfolio at quantile levels above 1\%, as shown in the first column of Figure \ref{fig:synthetic_tail_ar5}. \item For the PnL distribution of the dynamic strategies, only {\TGAN} is able to generate scenarios with compatible tail statistics of the PnL distribution, as shown in the second and third columns of Figure \ref{fig:synthetic_tail_ar5}. \item {\TGAN-Raw} and {\TGAN-Static} underestimate the risk of the mean-reversion strategy at $\alpha=5\%$ quantile level, and overestimate the risk of the trend-following strategy at $\alpha=5\%$ quantile level, as illustrated in the second and third columns of Figure \ref{fig:synthetic_tail_ar5}.
+We only demonstrate here the performance of the AR(1) model, and the results for other assets are provided in Figure \ref{fig:synthetic_tail} in Appendix \ref{app:supply_results}.\footnote{We observe from Figure \ref{fig:synthetic_tail} that for other input scenarios such Gaussian, AR(1), and GARCH(1,1), WGAN is able to generate scenarios that match the tail risk characteristics of benchmark trading strategies.} We compare the rank-frequency distribution of PnLs evaluated with input price scenarios (in blue), three {\TGAN} generators (in orange, red and green, resp.), and WGAN (in purple).
+Based on the results depicted in Figure \ref{fig:synthetic_tail_ar5}, we conclude that } \begin{itemize} \itemsep0em \item All three variants of {\TGAN} are able to capture the tail properties of the static single-asset portfolio at quantile levels above 1\%, as shown in the first column of Figure \ref{fig:synthetic_tail_ar5}. \item For dynamic strategies, only {\TGAN} is able to generate accurate tail statistics, as shown in the second and third columns of Figure \ref{fig:synthetic_tail_ar5}. \item {\TGAN-Raw} and {\TGAN-Static} underestimate the risk of the mean-reversion strategy at $\alpha=5\%$ quantile level, and overestimate the risk of the trend-following strategy at $\alpha=5\%$ quantile level, as illustrated in the second and third columns of Figure \ref{fig:synthetic_tail_ar5}.

-\item It appears that WGAN fails to generate scenarios that retain consistent risk measures with the ground truth when the input market scenarios have heavy tails, such as AR(1) with autocorrelation 0.5, and GARCH(1,1) with $t(5)$ noise.
+\item WGAN fails to generate scenarios that retain consistent risk measures for heavy tailed models such as GARCH(1,1) with $t(5)$ noise.

 \end{itemize}

 \paragraph{Learning the temporal and correlation patterns.} Figures \ref{fig:synthetic_corr} and \ref{fig:synthetic_autocorr} show the correlation and auto-correlation patterns of market data (Figures \ref{fig:synthetic_corr_1} and \ref{fig:synthetic_autocorr_1}) and simulated data from {\TGAN}-Raw (Figures \ref{fig:synthetic_corr_2} and \ref{fig:synthetic_autocorr_2}), {\TGAN}-Static (Figures \ref{fig:synthetic_corr_3} and \ref{fig:synthetic_autocorr_3}), {\TGAN} (Figures \ref{fig:synthetic_corr_4} and \ref{fig:synthetic_autocorr_4}), and WGAN (Figures \ref{fig:synthetic_corr_wgan} and \ref{fig:synthetic_autocorr_wgan}).